isc-projects/kea/doc/guide/intro.rst

    update messages to the DNS servers.

--  ``kea-admin`` — A useful tool for database backend maintenance (creating a new database, checking versions, upgrading, etc.)
+-  ``kea-admin`` — A useful tool for database backend maintenance (creating a new database, checking versions, upgrading, etc.).

 -  ``kea-lfc`` — This process removes redundant information from the files used to provide persistent storage for the memfile database